-Utah Utes TE Dalton Kincaid one day dreams of owning a big piece of real estate and enjoying the land.
+Dalton Kincaid one day dreams of owning a big piece of real estate and enjoying the land.
 For now, the 2023 NFL Draft prospect will have to settle for enjoying dominating 100 yards of football field.
-As part of one of the top tight end duos in the nation, Kincaid is a pass-catching threat who has terrorized defenses at every stop on his football journey.
-As his scouting report reveals, Kincaid has the skill set to impose himself on this TE class.
+Following a sensational super senior season, the Utah Utes tight end is the talk of this tight end class.
+Does Kincaid’s NFL draft scouting report match up to the first-round hype?

 - Position: Tight End

 - Year: Senior

 - Height/Weight: 6’4″, 246 pounds